DavidVollendroff/DavidVollendroff.github.io/_posts/2019-11-22-"Play faster," they said..md

 # So what is my advice if not "play faster"?

-Ranking up in Rocket League is not simple or easy.
+Ranking up in Rocket League is difficult.
 More than anything, I believe recognizing Soccar as a complex and intricate sport is a first step toward developing a successful playstyle.
 With all of the possibilities to consider, I have to strongly caution against any strategy as simplistic as turning your brain off and charging in.
 What should you do instead? **Think more.
 Slowly.**

 ### Replay Analysis